-Authorities periodically close the area because of hazards posed by lava, gases, and heavy smoke from the fires ignited by the lava.
-When permitted, visitors planning to hike the authorized, unimproved trail should be aware that the hike is six to eight hours and about 12 miles (20 km) round-trip and is considered strenuous.
-Adequate hiking shoes, water, food, and warm clothing are essential.
-Weather conditions in Iceland can change suddenly.
-Do not walk on new lava—it may be only a thin crust with molten lava just below the surface.
-Commercially available face masks (e.g., dust masks, N95, surgical/medical) offer no protection against volcanic gases that may accumulate in low lying areas.
+If an eruption occurs, follow the instructions of Icelandic authorities.
+Volcanic hazards may include lava, toxic gases, and heavy smoke from fires ignited by lava.
+Do not walk on new lava – it may be only a thin crust with molten lava just beneath the surface.
+Commercially available face masks (e.g., dust masks, N95, or surgical/medical) offer no protection against volcanic gases that may accumulate in low lying areas.

 Actions to Take:

-- Monitor weather forecasts and volcanic activity at: https://en.vedur.is/
+- Monitor volcanic activity and weather at: https://en.vedur.is/

 - Follow recommendations by Icelandic Police, Icelandic Civil Defense (also at https://www.facebook.com/Almannavarnir/), and other authorities.

 - Monitor local media outlets for updates (including online English language news outlet RUV (also at https://www.facebook.com/ruvenglish).